mertkalyoncu1/dsa210_project/README.md

    - Extract key fields, such as date, time, and video details, into a structured format like CSV for easier manipulation.

 2. **Exploratory Data Analysis (EDA)**:
-   - Analyze the frequency of viewing by hour, day, and week.
+   - Analyze the frequency of viewing by hour.
    - Summarize total time spent watching videos and categorize habits into morning, afternoon, evening, or late-night.

 3. **Merging Datasets**: